Prague Security Studies Institute

 The Prague Security Studies Institute (PSSI, Pražský Institut Bezpečnostnich Studii; PIBS) is a non-profit, nongovernmental organization established in early 2002 to advance the building of a just, secure, democratic and free-market society in the Czech Republic and other post-communist states.
-PSSI’s primary mission is to build an ever-growing number of informed and security-minded policy practitioners dedicated to the development and safeguarding of democratic institutions and values in the Czech Republic and its regional neighbors.

-PSSI works to identify and analyze select foreign policy and security-related concerns in transatlantic relations and other theaters of the world, propose sound, achievable policy responses and host regular roundtables and major conferences on these topics.
-PSSI is especially alert to the intersection of global finance/energy and national security considerations.
+PSSI analyzes select foreign policy and security-related concerns in regional and transatlantic relations and proposes policy responses.
+It also hosts regular roundtables and conferences.
+The primary areas of focus for PSSI's research are space security, economic and financial security, and threats to the information environment in the CEE and Western Balkans.